HNPE: Leveraging Global Parameters for Neural Posterior Estimation: Experiments

-\paragraph{Results on simulated data.} We first consider a case in which the observed time series $x_0$ is simulated by the neural mass model with a particular choice of input parameters.
+{ \textbf{Results on simulated data.}} We first consider a case in which the observed time series $x_0$ is simulated by the neural mass model with a particular choice of input parameters.
 In the lower left part of \cref{fig:JRNMM_simulated}, we display the smoothed histograms of the posterior approximation $q_{\bm{\phi}}$ obtained when conditioning on just $x_0$ ($N = 0$) or $x_0$ and $\mathcal{X}$ with \mbox{$N = 9$}.
 We see that when $N=0$, parameters $\mu$ and $\sigma$ have large variances and that some of the pairwise joint posterior distributions have a ridge shape that reveals the previously described indeterminacy relation linking $g$ with $\mu$ and $\sigma$.
 When $N = 9$, the variances of the parameters decrease and we obtain a posterior distribution that is more concentrated around the true parameters generating $x_0$.
 This concentration is explained by the sharper estimation of the $g$ parameter, which is obtained using $x_0$ and ten auxiliary observations.
-In the upper right part of \cref{fig:JRNMM_simulated}, we evaluate how our approximation concentrates around the ground truth parameters when $N$ increases, i.e., how the Wasserstein distance of the posterior approximation to the Dirac distribution centered at the true parameters evolves with $N$.
-We consider five different choices of ground truth parameters and report the median distance as well as the first and third quartiles.
-We see that the concentration tends to plateau when $N = 9$ in all cases, indicating that the estimation of the $g$ parameter seems to attain its lowest possible variance and that it no longer improves the knowledge about other parameters.